Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/knowledge/knowledge-bases/articles/reviews.md

 ![My Activities](_books/servicemanager-user-guide/knowledge/images/my-activities.png)

 :::tip
-Adding the Related Entity column to the list will provide a direct link to the article that is associated to the activity.
+Adding the Related Entity column to the list will provide a direct link to the article that is associated with the activity.
 :::